user-cont/release-bot/CONTRIBUTING.md

    first before using it.
  * The prerequisite for both, the integration tests and the script mentioned above, is to have a token which is able to delete projects.

-### How to contribute code to release-bot

-1. Create a fork of the `release-bot` repository.
-2. Create a new branch just for the bug/feature you are working on.

-   - If you want to work on multiple bugs/features, you can use branches to keep them separate, so that you can submit a separate Pull Request for each one.

-3. Once you have completed your work, create a Pull Request, ensuring that it meets the requirements listed below.

 ### Requirements for Pull Requests